silencious/LinkGame/README.md

 	Qt5Widget.dll
  are required for release version.

- 3.The game was developed with only half-year programming experience on, one person in a month, and only for school project purpose.
+ 3.The game was developed by one person, in one summer, with one year programming experience.
+If you encounter any problem, please contact me(tjh0473@gmail.com).

- I now upload it here as backup.
-No future intention to update or write doc.
+### Have fun!